 The volcano is what powers Yellowstone’s incredible thermal features and fuels the park in a multitude of other ways, and there currently is no evidence that an eruption is soon to occur.

 7. How does the park staff monitor the potential for eruptions?

 Monitoring the volcano 24/7 is a joint effort, and experts maintain specialized equipment to constantly track the volcanic activity within the park.
 Data collected is shared with scientists from all over the world to effectively and accurately keep track of the information collected from the caldera.

 8. How far in advance would there be warnings of an eruption?

-Scientists believe there will be plenty of forewarning regarding eruptions, thanks to great progression in research and understanding of the volcano within the last 25 years.
-Forecasting possible eruptions in particular has been a huge part of those advancements.
+Scientists believe there will be plenty of forewarning regarding eruptions, thanks to great progress in research and understanding of the volcano within the last 25 years.
+Forecasting possible eruptions, in particular, has been a huge part of those advancements.

 Scientists with the YVO believe warnings of any significant activity could appear as early as weeks to months and even years before the eruption would actually take place.
 Signs pointing to an eruption would comprise events such as intense earthquakes and extreme deformation of surrounding grounds, all of which YVO watches for.
 However, it is important to remember earthquakes and changes to the environment (like thermal basins) are quite common in Yellowstone and do not indicate an eruption is imminent.
 YVO works with the U.S. Geological Survey, the University of Utah and the specialists in the park.